danieldiamond/gitlab-analytics/README.md

 ### Major initiatives/Priority of Execution

-* Building the Extraction jobs, staging tables, and data warehouse are first priority since they are foundational to the rest of the plan.
+**Now**

+1. Finish foundational work - get metabase up with proper security
+2. SAO by source and by campaign
+3. CAC by channel

+**Next**

 * Automate and create visualizations of the [GitLab metrics sheet](https://docs.google.com/spreadsheets/d/1-HjIWMwJZ9nUxc9XKXIIps3pgR_9VyocpG7YN0dCVZ4/edit#gid=692213658).
-* SAO per source
+Need to further differentiate priority within this set.
 * All of InsightSquared
 * All metrics that are in OKRs visualized
-* Marketing attribution (how many SAO per campaign)
 * Usage data

 # Contributing to BizOps